1 Hospital de Dona Estefânia, Immunoallergy, Lisbon, Portugal

 6 Instituto Nacional de Saúde Dr. Ricardo Jorge, Lisbon, Portugal

 XXXII Reunião anual da EAACI.
-Milão, Junho de 2013
+Milão, Junho de 2013.
+(Poster)

-Keywords: Indoor air quality, day care centers, wheezing, children
+Keywords: Total volatile organic compounds, day care centers, wheezing, preschool children